armin-fx/BandedScad/doc/list.md

 ### Repeating options [^][contents]

 - `list`
-  - list on witch is working for
+  - list on which is working for
 - `position`
   - set the position of an element
   - uses the coding of language python\